 11. Play with the Height

 If you don’t want your vegetable garden to look boring, play with the height.
 Don’t use planters of similar size and height.
-Instead, group large and small containers together, this will create a visual appeal.
+Instead, group large and small containers together; this will create a visual appeal.

 Tip: Group plants according to their height to create a garden-like surrounding effect.
-To do this, place tall plants in the back and short and low growing plants like herbs and greens in front.
+To do this, place tall plants in the back and short and low-growing plants like herbs and greens in front.

-12. Grow a Lemon Tree
+12. Grow a Citrus Tree

 Growing a lemon tree in a pot is not difficult and is probably an intelligent addition to your container vegetable garden.
 Here’s our step-by-step post on it!

-13. Take Help of Vertical Gardening
+13. Take the Help of Vertical Gardening